By Strength Oldschool

 Watch the video above.
 Normally when I have used the Rebel Strength Rack Dumbbell Holders, I have used Hex Rubber Fixed Dumbbells which are bulky and thicker compared to using the loadable dumbbell handles and thin weight plates you see in my video.

-These flaws are my own personal opinions which other people may disagree with.
+These design flaws are my own personal opinions which other people may agree or disagree with.
 If the product was re-designed with the flaws in mind and to better suit my body frame, then the dumbbell holders would be a fantastic addition to my home gym.
 However, I'm not prepared to pay more money for the necessary changes to be made so at this point in time, dumbbell Hooks would be my personal recommendation over Rebel Strength's dumbbell holders.

 Other Dumbbell Safety Devices to Consider